rogercp/java-dogs-exceptions/README.md

 # Project Restful Dogs

 A student that completes this project shows that they can:
-* implement server sided routing and rendering for a Spring REST service
+* implement basic front end Java for a Spring REST service
 * implement industry standard exception handling including user friendly exception messages

 # Introduction

 We worked with dogs in plain Java.
-This project returns dog data using Rest APIs with appropriate exception handling and make use of Server Side Rendering.
+This project returns dog data using Rest APIs with appropriate exception handling and make use of a Java Front End.

 # Instructions